 Another fantastic recommendation was Sisterfields Cafe.
 It is a very vibrant and popular spot and I don’t believe they take bookings, so be prepared to wait for a table depending on what time of day you go.
 Well worth the wait though.
 Food is great and the service is excellent!

 PHOTOS BY SISTERFIELDS

 With any left over spending money you may have, it might be worth checking out the many boutique stores and shopping malls that line the streets of Seminyak.
 I picked up quite a few beautiful one off pieces of jewellery that I absolutely love!

-We had an early dinner at Sea Circus before heading off the the airport.
-A real cool looking space!
-Loved everything about it.
-Wish we had more time to relax and enjoy our meal but we were short for time.
-Didn’t even get to try the dessert menu!
-Oh well, there’s always next time.
+I had an early dinner at Sea Circus before heading off the the airport.
+It’s a really cool looking space.
+I loved everything about it.
+I wish I had more time to relax and enjoy my meal and the whole dining experience but I was due back at my hotel for my airport transfer.
+I mean, I didn’t even get to try the dessert menu!
+Next time for sure!

 PHOTO BY SEA CIRCUS